Buddhsen-tripathi/PortfolioWeb/2.0/README.md

 -   `NEXT_PUBLIC_SUPABASE_URL`: Your Supabase project URL.
 -   `NEXT_PUBLIC_SUPABASE_ANON_KEY`: Your Supabase project public anon key.
 -   `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase project service role key (used for admin tasks like incrementing view counts and newsletter subscriptions).
--   `GEMINI_API_KEY`: Your Google Gemini API key (used for AI features like resume suggestions in Craftfolio and the Spam Check tool).
+-   `GEMINI_API_KEY`: Your Google Gemini API key (used for AI features like resume suggestions in the Spam Check tool).
 -   `EXA_API_KEY`: Your Exa API key (used for the Twitter/X Spam Check tool to retrieve tweets).

 Example `.env.local`: